 The Compulsive Saver

-A recent post on the Bogleheads forum (a well-known internet destination for the thrifty/frugal/compulsive saver) linked to a chapter in a book called Money Madness which says this about the compulsive saver:
+A post on the Bogleheads forum (a well-known internet destination for the thrifty/frugal/compulsive saver) linked to a chapter in a book called Money Madness which says this about the compulsive saver:

 The compulsive saver carries the idea of thrift to an illogical extreme…saving becomes an end in itself…savings is not done for some future reward; saving is its own reward…